 - Review of financial statements and other reports – NPOs often rely on part-time employees for bookkeeping.
 The bookkeeper may not always be stationed in the office, and using and accessing a desktop software system can be difficult if you are not at the designated computer.
 This means that the accounting records may not always be up to date and regular reviews may fall behind.
 Moving the bookkeeping system to the cloud is a way to improve this internal control.
 Cloud accounting systems are secure and can be accessed easily from any computer with an internet connection.
 You can log in to the system to record entries or view the financial reports regardless of time and location.
 This makes it easier to keep the books up to date and to review the reports so that problems can be caught earlier on before they become bigger issues.

 Setting up a system of internal controls is a time-consuming process.
 Each NPO is unique and has a unique set of risks which are based on its operations and the resources it has available.
 For example, an NPO with lots of small cash-based donations from a large pool of donors may need to place an emphasis on controls over ensuring that cash is not stolen while another NPO with only a few but largely restricted grants would be more concerned with setting up controls that ensure the money is spent on the appropriate activities and reporting is done correctly and on time.

-As a director of part of the management of an NPO the best place to start is by asking questions about the risks and internal controls.
+However, if your organization doesn’t have the resources for an internal auditor, the best place to start is by asking questions about the risks and internal controls.
 What are the financial risks of the NPO, what internal controls have been put in place, and are those internal controls working as designed?